Certificate/Diploma in Counselling Supervision

 How long is the programme?

 This programme is taught in two parts: the Certificate (Stages 1 and 2) and the Diploma (Stages 3 and 4).
-These are both taught with two separate two-day teaching blocks in the academic year of 2016/2017.

 Due to the structure of the programme, delegates must complete all four stages in order to qualify for the internal award of a Diploma in Counselling Supervision.